Mets' Smith hits go-ahead HR in 1st game since tearful plea

 JACKIE ROBINSON DAY

-Boone said he will donate his paycheck Friday to The Players Alliance, a group of more than 100 current and former Black major leaguers working to combat racial injustice.
+Boone said he will donate his paycheque Friday to The Players Alliance, a group of more than 100 current and former Black major leaguers working to combat racial injustice.

 TRAINER'S ROOM